 When it comes to keeping your house warm, there are a few options you'll have to consider as a homeowner.
 One popular choice that not only heats up the place but also adds a bit of style is the addition of a gas fireplace.
 With a variety of designs and functions available to suit just about any budget or preference, these easy-to-operate appliances can work in just about any room throughout the house.
 But what is a gas fireplace and are they dangerous?

 A gas fireplace burns natural gas instead of firewood.
-Gas fireplaces come vented or ventless with several variations and choices to consider.
-A truly vented gas fireplace requires a chimney and a flue to allow off-gases to escape while air is drawn in from the room.
-Direct-vent gas fireplaces allow for the off-gases to be expelled and fresh air to be drawn in from outside the home through a coaxial vent in the wall or roof.
-A ventless gas fireplace draws air from the room and returns the off-gases back into the room.
-Additionally, gas fireplaces come in three different build categories: a fireplace insert, gas logs, or a built-in unit, each with their own advantages and disadvantages.
+These heating appliances come in vented or ventless models with several variations and choices to consider.
+A truly vented version requires a chimney and a flue to allow off-gases to escape while air is drawn in from the room.
+Direct-vent fireplaces allow for the off-gases to be expelled and fresh air to be drawn in from outside the home through a coaxial vent in the wall or roof.
+A ventless version of the appliance draws air from the room and returns the off-gases back into the room.
+Additionally, these heaters come in three different build categories: a fireplace insert, gas logs, or a built-in unit, each with their own advantages and disadvantages.

-There are a lot of options available when it comes to gas fireplaces.
-Knowing a few things before you make your decision will help you get the best results without wasting your budget:
+There are a lot of options available when it comes to gas fireplaces, with models coming in both vented and ventless forms.
+Knowing a few things about each before you make your decision will help you get the best results without wasting your budget: